 Crop stubble for late season field goose hunting.

 Nearest towns: Urich.

 Private duck clubs predominate this area.

-This area is an hour’s drive from Kansas City, Missouri.
+This farm is less than an hour’s drive from Kansas City, Missouri.

 Dry land access to the blind depending on the water level of Big Creek.
-The water level of this 10 acre slough fluctuates from as the picture below shows to the floor of the blind.
-Chest waders are recommended.
+The water level of this 10 acre marsh fluctuates so chest waders are recommended.

 This 80 acre farm was originally scouted to lease for quail and deer hunting the summer of 1982.
 The landowner told the club the east 20 acres flooded due to a log jam on Big Creek and at times, duck hunting could be a bonus to the lease.
 We hunted the slough for 2 years as a wade-in area and discovered it’s potential as a prime spot for waterfowl hunting development.